berkingurcan/learn-tutorials/solana/sol-dao-anchor.md

 # Prerequisites

-- Beginner/Intermediate understanding of Rust, Solana, Anchor for program and JS/TS for testing.
+- Intermediate understanding of Rust, Solana, Anchor for program and JS/TS for testing.
 - Basic knowledge of PDA and Accounts in Solana

 # Requirements